tiagoprn/my_talks/kibana/presentation.md

 -------------------------------------------------

-# Considerations on how to query your data on elasticsearch (4/5)
+# Considerations on how to query your data on elasticsearch - example (1/3)

 - Suppose we insert the following text to be stored on es: